Writing and Video Portfolio

 This site uses the following technologies: Cloudflare (Websites, Analytics, Pages), Github, Hugo, Markdown, and the Hugo Clarity theme.

-Note that some of the content below was written by me but owned by another organization, and may be removed at any point in time.
+Note that some of the content below was written by me but owned by another organization and may be removed at any point in time.
+Additionally, much of the content I created at VMware has been removed due to the Broadcom/KKR transition.

 Documentation